 "I enjoyed the opportunities to explore French culture and I liked the historical feeling of both Reims and Paris, and felt a strong presence of arts and culture in France." - Cindy, Canada

 For more information about life in Reims and Paris, sign up for the Summer School newsletter.

 Life in France

 The Pre-College Programme is designed to be an immersive and holistic experience for participants, and for them to live the College experience as a group.
 For the time of the programme, participants study, live and explore France together.
 They share not only classes, but also activities, meals, outings, weekend trips, etc.

-The first two weeks of the programme take place on the Reims campus of Sciences Po, housed in a former Jesuit college from the 17th century.
+The first two weeks of the programme took place on the Reims campus of Sciences Po, housed in a former Jesuit college from the 17th century.
 Located in the historical heart of the city, this remarkable site has been restored to mix traditional architectural elements with state-of-the-art amenities.